 The competitors are able to show what can be achieved following a transplant.

-Kidney Care UK provides grants to teams every year, including the Royal Liverpool Adults Transplant Team to help them take part in the Games.
+Kidney Care UK provides grants to British Transplant Games teams every year, including the Royal Liverpool Adults Transplant Team.
 In 2019 Kidney Care UK helped provide funding for one in every four teams at the Games.